Related sources

 Comments on text and music:

-The rondeau’s appeal to the admired lady that she ought to be more accommodating towards her lover seems like a continuation of the story of a sudden falling in love in Busnoys’ bergerette »Soudainement mon cueur a pris«, which comes just before it in Copenhagen and just after it in Dijon.
-The music, even more elegant than »Soudainement«, also sounds related, as a condensed version of the musical thoughts in »Soudainement« – or vise versa – in respectively double and triple time.
+The rondeau text makes an appeal to the admired lady that she ought to be more accommodating towards her lover.
+This theme seems to continue the story of a sudden falling in love in Busnoys’ bergerette »Soudainement mon cueur a pris«, which is placed just before “Quant vous” in Copenhagen and just after it in Dijon.
+The music in triple time of “Quant vous”, even more elegant than the double-time “Soudainement”, likewise seems related; perhaps “Quant vous” can be heard as a condensed version of the musical thoughts in “Soudainement” – or vise versa.
 Their resemblances can be summarized as follows:

 - The Dorian mode on D with its characteristic fluctuation of B-natural and B-flat.

-- The same ranges and relationships betwee the voices (»Quant vous« is placed one tone lower than »Soudainement«).
+- The same ranges and relationships between the voices (“Quant vous” is placed one tone lower than “Soudainement”).

 PWCH May 2009